Saturday, 30 August 2025

 Floating fish and produce farms hug the banks

 The vegetation was interesting and had me craning my neck to see more.
 One eye-sore however was a newish development supposedly aimed at establishing a green and sustainable area – the ‘Luang Prabang Smart City’.
-And not far upriver at the confluence of the Mekong and Nam Ou River near Pak Ou, there is a large hydropower scheme is under construction.
-I will admit to my bias as a person visiting this lovely place and feeling a sense of horror at its destruction/manipulation but I acknowledge the need of the locals who struggle.
+And not far upriver at the confluence of the Mekong and Nam Ou River near Pak Ou, there is a large hydropower scheme under construction.
+I will admit to my bias as a person visiting this lovely place and feeling a sense of horror at its destruction/manipulation.
+Easy for us to judge but I acknowledge the need of the locals who struggle.
 It is a hard call.

 We diverted to a delightful restaurant on stilts opposite the Pak Ou caves for lunch.
-The Pak Ou caves are a group of two caves, the Tham Ting and the Tham Theung caves deep within the limestone cliffs.
-From the water they are dark cavities looking out from soaring limestone cliffs over the Mekong.
-Once monasteries, the monks had to move out after many floods prevented them receiving food, but their labyrinthine depth houses many Buddhist figures mostly made of wood.
-Most people walked up into the caves but I remained outside because the steps were very high to get into the first of the cave.
+The Pak Ou caves are a group of two caves, the Tham Ting and the Tham Theung caves carved deep within the limestone cliffs.
+Seen from the water, they are dark gaping cavities looking out from soaring limestone cliffs over the Mekong.
+Once monasteries, the monks had to move away after many floods prevented them from receiving food, but their labyrinthine-depths house many Buddhist figures mostly made of wood.
+Most people walked up into the caves but I remained outside because the steps up to the first of the cave were simply too steep for me.

 Our quite idyllic lunch stop